Lucius Appuleius Saturninus: First Tribuneship

 In 103 BC, he was elected tribune of the plebs.
 He entered into an agreement with Gaius Marius, and in order to gain the favour of his soldiers proposed that each of his veterans should receive an allotment of 100 iugera of land in the Roman province of Africa.
 He was also chiefly instrumental in securing the election of Marius to his fourth consulship (102 BC).

 An opportunity to retaliate against the Nobiles was afforded him by the arrival (101 BC) of ambassadors from Mithridates VI of Pontus, with large sums of money for bribing the Senate; compromising revelations were made by Saturninus, who insulted the ambassadors.
 He was brought to trial for violating the law of nations, and only escaped conviction by an ad misericordiam appeal to the people.

-To the first tribunate of Saturninus is probably to be assigned his law on maiestas, the exact provisions of which are unknown, but its object was probably to strengthen the power of the tribunes and the Populares; it dealt with the minuta majestas (diminished authority) of the Roman people, that is, with all acts tending to impair the integrity of the Commonwealth, being thus more comprehensive than the modern word "treason".
+Most probably during his first tribunate, Saturninus had also introduced the law on maiestas, establishing a court with equestrian judges, which pertained to the misconduct of commanders in the field, although the exact provisions of which are uncertain.
+Its spirit was to strengthen the power of the tribunes and the Populares; it dealt with the maiestas populi Romani minuta (diminished authority of the Roman people), that is, with all acts tending to impair the integrity of the Commonwealth, being thus more comprehensive than the modern word "treason".

 One of the chief objects of Saturninus's hatred was Quintus Caecilius Metellus Numidicus, who, when censor, endeavoured to remove Saturninus from the Senate on the ground of immorality, but his colleague refused to assent.
 In order to ingratiate himself with the people, who still cherished the memory of the Gracchi, Saturninus took about with him Lucius Equitius, a paid freedman, who made himself out to be the son of Tiberius Sempronius Gracchus.
 Sempronia, sister of the dead Gracchi, refused to acknowledge her alleged nephew.